Amine oxide: Properties

+Formation of amine oxides can also be an unwanted process, such as the oxidation of amine-based reagents.
+Amines left exposed to air can undergo oxidation from atmospheric oxygen, slowly reacting with oxygen to form N-oxides.
+This process can cause the amines to turn a yellowish color and the N-oxides can decompose further into byproducts.
+Oxidation due to air can be prevented by storing reagents under inert atmosphere.

 Synthesis

 Almost all amine oxides are prepared by the oxidation of either tertiary aliphatic amines or aromatic N-heterocycles.
 Hydrogen peroxide is the most common reagent both industrially and in academia, however peracids are also important.
 More specialised oxidising agents can see niche use, for instance Caro's acid or mCPBA.
 Spontaneous or catalysed reactions using molecular oxygen are rare.
-Certain other reactions will also produce amine oxides, such as the Cope elimination, however they are rarely employed.
+Certain other reactions will also produce amine oxides, such as the retro-Cope elimination, however they are rarely employed.

 Reactions

 Amine oxides exhibit many kinds of reactions.

-Pyrolytic elimination.
-Amine oxides, when heated to 150–200 °C eliminate a hydroxylamine, resulting in an alkene.
-This pyrolytic syn-elimination reaction is known under the name Cope reaction.
-The mechanism is similar to that of the Hofmann elimination.